WOF-Softwares/Docura/README.md

   - **ONLY free, open-source markdown editor with cloud sync!**
   - **Status:** Submitted to Dropbox for approval on **October 13, 2025** 🚀

+- **🌍 Open from Dropbox** - TRUE Cross-Device Workflow! 🔥
+  - 📁 Browse and download files directly from Dropbox cloud
+  - 🔄 Work on phone/tablet → Edit on desktop workflow
+  - 🌐 Beautiful file browser with search and folders
+  - 📥 Smart download to ~/Downloads with local editing
+  - **TYPORA DOESN'T HAVE THIS!** 🎉
+  - Upload anywhere → Download and edit anywhere else!

 ### 🆕 Day 4 Features (October 13, 2025)

 - **🎯 Focus Mode** (F8): Typora-style focus writing - dynamic overlay dims everything except current block (ADHD-friendly!)